 If you do not understand the instructions on the box, ask your doctor or pharmacist

 How much to take

-The usual adult starting dose is 8 to 16mg taken three times a day.
+The usual adult starting dose is 8 to 16 mg (half to one tablet) taken three times

-The maximum total daily dose recommended is 48mg.
+The maximum recommended daily dose is 48 mg.

 How to take it

 Swallow the tablet whole with a full glass of water.